mattshine/nodejs-terraform/README.md

 ## Lambda

 The API Gateway creates a `/hello` endpoint with a GET method.
-We have a single handler for thsi method, defined by the function below:
+We have a single handler for this method, defined by the function below:
 ```js
 exports.handler = function (event, context, callback) {
     var response = {